chalkiswhite/climbing-shoe-recommender/README.md

 Need to buy new climbing shoes:

 * Someone new to the sport:
-  * unexpirienced: never bought climbing shoes before
+  * unexperienced: never bought climbing shoes before
   * first steps in climbing: searching a more comfortable shoe to start the journey
   * spending his time mainly with one climbing style